sabszh/EER-chatbot-UI/README.md

 ## Overview

-This project implements a Retrieval-Augmented Generation (RAG) chatbot designed to assist with questions and exploration of meeting transcripts, summaries, and project data from the [EER](https://www.eer.info/) project.
+This project implements a Retrieval-Augmented Generation (RAG) with a large langauge model, to assist with questions and exploration of meeting transcripts, summaries, and project data.

+The code is developed in collaboration and for the [EER](https://www.eer.info/) project.
 The chatbot integrates:
 - **Document Retrieval**: Retrieves data from meeting transcripts, summaries, and related documents.
 - **Conversation History**: References from past chatbot interactions.
 - **LLM-Powered Summaries**: Uses a Large Language Model (LLM) to generate summaries of transcripts.

-**For a full code walkthrough, check the [src\RAG_tutorial.ipynb](https://github.com/sabszh/EER-chatbot-UI/blob/main/src/RAG_tutorial.ipynb).**
+**For a full code walkthrough, check the [src\RAG_tutorial.ipynb](src/RAG_tutorial.ipynb).**

 ---